 Cucumbers

-While they may not store for extended periods of time on their own, they can be preserved by pickling and enjoyed all winter that way.
+While they may not store for extended periods on their own, they can be preserved by pickling and enjoyed all winter that way.
 Because of their high water content, cucumbers are very hydrating and have a cooling effect when applied to the skin - which makes them perfect for eye and facial treatments.

 cucumbers